blingenf/FSC-Workshops/CTF Infrastructure/README.md

 # FSC-CTF
-CTF Infrastructure designed for the FSC Lab.
+Flag capture infrastructure designed for the FSC Lab.
-Coded in a single day, may or may not be secure.
-Use at your own risk!

-## Host Configuration
+## Configuration
 Must be set up on a machine or virtual machine configured with:
 - Webserver with PHP
 - MySQL